Introduction

 4. Real-Time Data Processing:

-The integration of an IoT cloud computing environment directly promotes data analysis in real time, which can help organizations make better decisions and improve operational performance.
+The integration of an IoT cloud computing environment directly promotes real-time data analysis and process mining, helping organizations make better decisions and improve operational performance.
 This is helpful in industries such as; health and manufacturing, where timely information is imperative.

 5. Innovation and Competitive Edge: